ofmla/devito-wiki/FAQ.md

 ## Is the Devito optimization guaranteed to factorize out common terms from complex expressions?

 The Devito optimization passes are designed to do a really good job but also be reasonably fast.
 We will construct a demonstrative example below that has a common term that is not factored out by the Devito optimization.
-The difference in flops per output point of factoring that term is about 10, and generated c code is different, but numerical outputs of running the two different operators is indistinguishable to machine precision.
+The difference in floating point operators per output point for the factoring of that term is about 10 percent, and generated c code is different, but numerical outputs of running the two different operators is indistinguishable to machine precision.

 #### Operator 1:
 ```